pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 To deploy Pega Platform, you must pull several required images from the Pega-managed Docker image repository and push them into your private Docker registry from where you reference them in the Pega Helm chart.
 For more information, see [Pega Helm chart](https://github.com/pegasystems/pega-helm-charts).

-Pegasystems uses a standard naming practice of `hostname/product/image:tag`.
+Pegasystems uses a standard naming practice of `host name/product/image:tag`.
 All Pega images are available from the `pega-docker.downloads.pega.com` host.
 The `:tag` represents the version if Pega being deployed, for example `:8.3.1` to download Pega 8.3.1.
 Pega maintains three types of required Docker images for Client-managed Cloud deployments of Pega Platform:

  Name        | Description                                           |
 -------------|-------------------------------------------------------|